NickGraham101/dfc-devops/ArmTemplates/aks.md

 Name of the existing VNET resource group

-agentNodeCount (optional) int
+agentPools (optional) array

-The number of nodes for the cluster.
-Defaults to 3, minimum of 1, maximum of 50.
+An object containing agentNodeCount, agentPoolName, agentVMSize and mode properties agentNodeCount is number of nodes for the pool.
+Defaults to 3, minimum of 1, maximum of 50. agentVMSize is the sku of the machines that will be used for the default agentpool.

-agentPoolName (optional) string

-The name of the default agent pool.
-Defaults to 'agentpool'.

-agentVMSize (optional) string

-The sku of the machines that will be used for the default agentpool.
 Defaults to 'Standard_DS2_v2'.
+If multiple SKUs are passed in each node pool will be of the same size. mode must be either System or User

 dockerBridgeCidr (optional) string